Mastorochoria and the Tradition of Stone-Built Houses in Epirus

 The stone-built bridges are especially attractive to modern visitors as they are found within the national park of Vikos-Aoos.
 A well-known example is the bridge of Kokkoris, whose thin arch makes everyone avow at the engineering masterpiece masons accomplished in 1750!
 Still today, locals and visitors alike awe before the natural and human-made wonders of Epirus, and in its deep and breath-taking gorges anyone can witness the Epirot treasury, the vast amounts of stone.

+We understand — the appeal of the sun, sea, and relaxation on a Greek island is hard to beat.
+However, the Epirus experience has its own appeal and is worth adding to your itinerary.
 During short and long visits in Mastorochoria, one can take on hikes of ranging lengths and levels of difficulty, view exemplary works of mason craftmanship, and enjoy the coming of autumn in sceneries that exist otherwise only in postcards.

 If you plan to visit Greece during fall, consider taking the road less travelled: venture off the beaten path, and instead of visiting popular destinations by the sea, choose Epirus.
 There, you will be transported back in time, to a place where nature and man once combined forces to create a majestic landscape.